Benchmark · LongMemEval-S (N=500) + agent A/B

 The answering model is the bottleneck, not retrieval.

-At 93% Hit@10, the correct memory is almost always in the top 10 results.
-The 56pp gap between Opus (86.7%) and GPT-4o (30%) comes entirely from how well the model synthesizes an answer from retrieved context.
+At 97.6% R@5, the correct memory is almost always in the top results.
+How well an agent then answers is a separate axis — it depends on the model reasoning over that context.
 PLUR provides retrieval; the model provides reasoning.

 The cheapest model with memory beats the most expensive without it.